"No... it's Iowa."

 Terrence Mann: I want them to stop looking to me for answers, begging me to speak again, write again, be a leader.
 I want them to start thinking for themselves.
 I want my privacy.

 Ray Kinsella: I mean, what do you want?
 [Gestures toward concession stand.]

 - Film of the Book: Based on the novel Shoeless Joe by WP Kinsella.

 - Heroic Sacrifice: Graham steps off the field to save Karin's life, at the cost of being able to play on the field again.

 - Hippie Van: The Kinsellas are shown to have been very liberal hippie-types in their youth (both went to Berkeley, both were fans of a radical author named Terence Mann, Ray jokes that his major was "the 60's").
 True to their roots, Ray drives a VW bus.

 - Invisible to Normals: The ballplayers, apparently.
-It isn't til Moonlight transforms back into his old doctor form that they can be seen Mark can see them.
+It isn't until Moonlight transforms back into his old doctor form that Mark can see them.